 Richard Hooke did a more thorough and detailed analysis of these two images where he observed "50 ID Points of Light" between Oswald and Doorman.
 You'll probably need magnification to see it well, as we had to shrink it down to make it fit.
 Note that 50 is a lot more matching points than are needed.
 Richard can easily afford to be wrong about a few because this is not an all-or-nothing situation.
 If only half of the points are valid, it would still mean that 25 matching points were found between Oswald and Doorman, and that is more than enough to clinch it.
 It is definitely the same man wearing the same clothes on the same day.

-One final comparison resides below.
+Another good comparison resides below.
 Note again: matching right collars, left lapels, and V-neck t-shirts.
 Note also the long neck on each of them.
 It has to be the same guy.